 While the 50/30/20 rule for budgeting acknowledges psychological needs (see Maslow’s Hierarchy of Needs diagram above), it is only a starting point for spending money on wants.
 It is not an ending point.

 Additionally, the 50/30/20 rule doesn’t address which wants spending creates lasting satisfaction.
 Nor does the rule mend your money relationship to achieve consistent wants spending aligned with your goals and values.

 The truth about spending money on wants is the majority of your spending should be on wants.
 Wants spending is how you achieve the greatest spending satisfaction.

 Wants spending satisfies your very distinctive human needs.
 The key to effectively spending money on wants is understanding both your individual psychological needs and how your current spending is or is not meeting those needs.

 Attention to detail is a must when balancing financial needs and wants.
 There is not a one-budget-fits-all approach.
 Wants spending is essential to your lasting satisfaction.
 But neither can you ignore the financial peace found when ensuring your basic physical needs are met.

 Each of you is a unique person, how you define and prioritize your own psychological needs determines how you should be spending money on wants to maximize your satisfaction.
-The goal of the Satisfied Spending program is to create a lifestyle through spending money for your needs – not someone else’s.
+The goal of mindful spending is to create a lifestyle through spending money for your needs – not someone else’s.